BrutusTT/yasp/README.md

     python setup.py install

+You can find a more detailed explanation in [doc/step_by_step_install.md](doc/step_by_step_install.md)

 ## Running YASP Module

 Before the MSpeak module can be used the MaryTTS needs to be started.
-YASP provides basic start/stop scripts.
+YASP provides basic start/stop scripts in case you run MaryTTS and MSpeak on the same machine.
+For manual start of MaryTTS just navigate to the MaryTTS repository folder and run "./marytts" from there.

 	$ startMary.sh
 	$ stopMary.sh